isabella232/data-workbench.en-1/help/home/c-inst-svr/c-install-ins-svr/t-install-proc-inst-svr-dpu/c-reg-wdws-svc.md

 ---
 description: Procedure to start Insight Server and simultaneously register it as a Microsoft Windows Service.
-seo-description: Procedure to start Insight Server and simultaneously register it as a Microsoft Windows Service.
-seo-title: Registering Insight Server as a Windows Service
 solution: Insight
 title: Registering Insight Server as a Windows Service
 uuid: 1b3d53ca-d50f-4520-abf5-6d5c40493b88